 For instance, if you have an app, then you can view the ‘In-app purchases’ report to see which products your customers bought using the app.
 Similarly, you can also view the ‘Publisher ads’ report to measure your paid ads campaign performance.

-If you want to see the purchase journey of your customers, then Google Analytics shows a ‘User purchase journey’ report.
+If you want to see your customers’ purchase journeys, Google Analytics shows a ‘User purchase journey’ report.
 Here, you’ll see how many visitors started a session and went to buy your product.

 The report also shows the abandon rate for each step, so you can use this insight and try to boost conversions by making the buying process easier.